 Kids will say the sweetest things, and perhaps something they say or do will inspire you to create something new on the spot!
 Trust your creative instincts to make some things up along the way!

 A great teacher comes in prepared, but is also able to put aside their plan to attune to the needs of the students.
-When you can do this, you and your learners will feel more connected, be fully present, and have a truly authentic yoga experience.

 How often do you use a lesson plan and how often do you need to change it?
 What happened?
 How did you handle it?